 The total cumulative growing area for the mutant crops is at least 39 million hectares since 2000 – an area larger than Germany.
 Taking into account the increased yield productivity and total cumulative growing area, the new mutant varieties under the RCA have collectively added an extra 34.8 million tonnes of produce from 2000 to 2019.

 Additionally, the mutant varieties have improved quality traits such as gluten-free, grain size, grain shape, grain color, milling quality, eating quality, mineral content, oil content, and seed protein content.
-These quality traits collectively improve the nutritional value, environmental value, and market prices of crops.
+These quality traits collectively improve the nutritional value and market prices of crops.
 Ten crops have improved at least one quality trait through mutation breeding under the RCA, and some have improved multiple traits (Figure 2).

 Figure 2: Number of quality traits improved by mutant varieties